ameliawong1/Recipe-Rating-Analysis/README.md

 After training and evaluating on the same train-test split, the final model achieved an accuracy of **0.570**, a slight improvement over the baseline model.

-While the performance gain is small, this increase is meaningful given the limited set of input features and class balance.
+### Why These Features Helped

+Each feature was chosen based on prior data exploration and reasoning about the data generating process:

+- `calories`, `sugar`, `protein`, and `sat_fat` reflect nutritional composition.
+I already observed that sugar and healthiness impact ratings, so including these values gives the model more insight into user preference patterns.
+- `ingredient_length` captures the wordiness and complexity of the ingredient list, which might reflect a recipe's elaborateness or appeal.
+- `has_description` was shown in Step 3 to correlate with higher ingredient count and calorie content, which may align with more engaging or richer recipes.
+- `protein_per_calorie` expresses nutrient density and acts as a indicator for healthy, high-quality recipes.
+I designed this based on earlier analysis where we defined healthiness using similar variables.

+Altogether, these features help the model account for both the nutritional and structural aspects of recipes.
+While the performance gain is small, the improvements reflect a more thoughtful representation of what makes a recipe well-rated from both a user and health perspective.
 Additional feature engineering or hyperparameter tuning could yield further improvements.

 ## Fairness Analysis